Connor-McCartney/Connor-McCartney.github.io/_pages/misc/qemu.md

 * Minimum 4GB RAM is required
 * TPM and Secure-Boot are required

-We will use swtpm - a terminal emulator.
+We will use swtpm - a TPM emulator.

 ```
 sudo dnf install swtpm
 ```